ds2-lab/LambdaFS/aws-setup/documentation/setup.md

 java -Dlog4j.configuration=file:resources/log4j.properties -cp ".:/home/ubuntu/BasicTest.jar:$HADOOP_HOME/share/hadoop/hdfs/lib/*:$HADOOP_HOME/share/hadoop/common/lib/*" com.gmail.benrcarver.distributed.BasicTest
 ```

+This application will create an empty file named `"test.txt"` in the root directory of the λFS file system (so, the full path of the file is `/test.txt`).
+Then, the application will perform a `list` operation on the root directory `/`, listing the directory's contents.
+You should see the `test.txt` file when this list operation is performed.

-If everything works, then you'll see a message prefixed with `[SUCCESS]` before the application exits.
+If everything works, then you'll also see a message prefixed with `[SUCCESS]` before the application exits.
 If there's an error, then you'll see a message prefixed with `[ERROR]` (or you'll simply encounter some sort of Java exception).